 Find out how well you know the basic genres.
-Each of the following extracts is the first stage of a different genre with which you should be familiar from your studies in Years 7-10.
-Read the four extracts carefully and use Source 5 on page 21 to identify the genre of each.
+Each of the extracts below is the first stage of a different genre with which you should be familiar from your studies in Years 7-10.
+Read the four extracts carefully and use the table on page xx (later chapter) to identify the genre of each.
 Ensure that you justify your answers.